Salicarus: Description

 Salicarus are small insects generally ranging from 2 to 4 mm in length.
 Their body can range from broadly oval to elongate oval, but they usually have short appendages.
 Their bodies are covered in a mixture of simple and scale-like setae.
 They have flattened heads and the posterior margin of the vertex covers the anterior part of the pronotum.
-Species of Salicarus may exhibit strong intraspecific variation, ranging from from dark brown to pale yellow.
+Species of Salicarus may exhibit strong intraspecific variation, ranging from dark brown to pale yellow.
 For males, their vesica is large and strongly coiled around the middle area, and it features two long, thin, fused apical blades.
 For females, their vestibulum is characteristically long, thin, and S-shaped.
 Members of the S. nitidus group are most easily identified by its antennal segments.
 The first and second segments are strongly swollen, and the second antennomere is spindle shaped.
 Members of the S. roseri group can be identified by their distinctive knife-shaped vesica apical blades on their genitalia.
 Members of the S. fulvicornis species group is recognized by simple, dense setae, about 1.5x the length of the scale-like setae.